tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

 ### 3.3 Tri-Mode Ethernet MAC and PHY Communication with RGMII in Detail

 Our PL ethernet block contains Tri-Mode MAC which supports three different speeds however the ethernet block itself only supports 1GBPS.
-Therefore, when we look at the Tri-Mode Ethernet MAC LogiCORE IP Product Guide (PG051) to see our diagram and RGMII explanation we should look at **1 Gbps Ethernet MAC Core Interfaces**.
+Therefore, when we look at the Tri-Mode Ethernet MAC LogiCORE IP Product Guide (PG051) to see our diagram and RGMII explanation, we should look at **1 Gbps Ethernet MAC Core Interfaces** part.
 The following figures and informations are taken under 1GBPS section.

 **1 Gbps RGMII Transmitter and Clock Logic:**
 The logic required to implement the RGMII transmitter logic is shown in the figure.
 The `gtx_clk`  is a user-supplied 125 MHz reference clock source which is placed onto global clock routing to provide the clock for all transmitter logic, both within the core and for the user-side logic which connects to the transmitter AXI4-Stream interface of the core.